 How long will it take?

-It may be possible to design your renovation before you close, so that you can be ready to jump into that as soon as you own it.
+It may also be possible to design your renovation before you close, so that you can be ready to jump into the approval process as soon as you own it.

 TO GET APPROVAL